Waimakariri River Salmon Fishing, McIntosh's Rocks, 2kms from the Mouth 2017 Salmon Pics, Video and Report (scroll down) This is an…

 This short video was taken early on Saturday morning 5th March 2016 at McIntosh’s hole on the lower reaches of the Waimakariri River.
 Tony who was fishing off the newly built wheelchair ramp and Kevin who was fishing off the rocks further upstream both captured their first salmon for the season.
 (Well done).
 Video made by and courtesy of Kevin Belcher.

 Salmon anglers fishing at Macintoshes Rocks, near the mouth of the Waimakariri River, need a net to land their fish.
 This is one of the few places in Canterbury where a net is essential for landing your salmon.
 A 30-pound angry salmon cannot readily be tailed from the water by hand and lifted up onto the rocks.
-If you attempt to lift a salmon without a net you will loose it for sure.
+If you attempt to lift a salmon without a net you will lose it for sure.
 There are no gaps in the rocks to land a fish.

 A net is also needed here to safely release any foul hooked salmon.